 Spansion, Inc. v.
 ITC.
 629 F.3d 1331 (Fed.
 Cir.
 2010).
-Irell & Manella was co-counsel for Tessera in an appeal from a patent enforcement investigation before the United States International Trade Commission in which the Commission found Tessera's patents valid and infringed by several major players in the semiconductor industry.
+Irell & Manella was co-counsel for Tessera in an appeal from a patent enforcement investigation before the United States International Trade Commission in which the commission found Tessera's patents valid and infringed by several major players in the semiconductor industry.
 Irell successfully defeated motions for an emergency stay of the ITC’s exclusion orders, a normal stay pending appeal, and for reconsideration and en banc review of the same.
-The Court of Appeals for the Federal affirmed the ITC's decision.
+The Federal Circuit affirmed the ITC's decision.

 Peer Communications Corp. v.
 Skype, Inc., et al. 333 F. App'x 570 (Fed.
 Cir.
 2009).
-The Federal Circuit affirmed summary judgment in favor of Irell & Manella’s client, Skype.
+The Federal Circuit affirmed summary judgment in favor of Skype.
 Irell & Manella successfully defended Skype against a patent infringement lawsuit brought by Peer Communications Corp., a subsidiary of Acacia Research Corp.

 Netcraft v. eBay 549 F.3d 1394.
 (Fed.
 Cir.
 2008).
-The Federal Circuit affirmed a summary judgment of non-infringement in a patent lawsuit filed against our clients, eBay and PayPal, relating to on-line payment systems.
-We also handled this matter in the district court.
+The Federal Circuit affirmed a summary judgment of non-infringement in a patent lawsuit filed against eBay and PayPal relating to online payment systems.
+We also represented eBay and PayPal in the district court.

 IpVenture v.
 ProStar Computer 503 F.3d 1324.
 (Fed.
 Cir.
 2007).
 Irell & Manella represented the appellant IpVenture.
-The District Court dismissed IpVenture's patent infringement suit without prejudice ruling that IpVenture was not the sole owner of the patent-in-suit and hence lacked standing.
+The district court dismissed IpVenture's patent infringement suit without prejudice ruling that IpVenture was not the sole owner of the patent-in-suit and hence lacked standing.
 The Federal Circuit vacated the dismissal and reinstated the case.
-In a published opinion, the Court ruled that the former employer of one of the inventors had no assignment of the invention and that IpVenture owned the entire interest in the patent.
+The court ruled that the former employer of one of the inventors had no assignment of the invention and that IpVenture owned the entire interest in the patent.

 Ultratech Stepper, Inc. v.
 ASM Lithography, Inc. 224 F. App'x 974 (Fed.
 Cir.
 2007).
 Irell & Manella represented ASML in a patent suit relating to optical photolithography.
-Following a jury verdict invalidating the patent asserted against our client on numerous bases, the Federal Circuit affirmed the judgment on all grounds.
+Following a jury verdict invalidating the patent asserted against ASML on numerous bases, the Federal Circuit affirmed the judgment on all grounds.

 In re Echostar Communications 448 F.3d 1294.
 (Fed.
 Cir.
 2006).
 Irell & Manella represented TiVo in connection with a writ of mandamus regarding discovery of information claimed to be work product or attorney-client privileged when the defendant asserts an advice-of-counsel defense to a charge of willful patent infringement.
-The Federal Circuit ruled in our favor on virtually all of the discovery issues raised in the case.
+The Federal Circuit ruled in our favor.

 Gerawan Farming, Inc. v.
-Agricultural Labor Relations Board 247 Cal.
+Agricultural Labor Relations Board, 247 Cal.
 App.
 4th 284 (2016).
-A precedent-setting decision holding that the jurisdiction stripping provisions of the California Labor Code violate separation of powers under the California Constitution, and establishing that farm workers may challenge Agricultural Labor Relations Board (ALRB) policies and orders in Superior Court.
+Irell secured a precedent-setting decision holding that the jurisdiction stripping provisions of the California Labor Code violate separation of powers under the California Constitution, and establishing that farm workers may challenge Agricultural Labor Relations Board (ALRB) policies and orders in Superior Court.
 This case arises out of a First Amendment challenge to an ALRB policy excluding workers, the press, and the public from attending on-the-record hearings of the ALRB’s so-called “Mandatory Mediation and Conciliation” procedures.

 Amkor Technology Inc. v.
-Tessera Inc. No. A139596, 2014 WL 6677363 (Cal.
+Tessera Inc. No. A139596 (Cal.
 Ct.
 App.
 Nov 25, 2014).
 A California appeals court rejected Amkor’s attempts to overturn a $128.3 million arbitration judgment in favor of Tessera Inc. over a patent licensing agreement, ruling the arbitrators were allowed to award Tessera royalties for Amkor’s use of the technology after the deal was terminated.

 Linear Technology Corp. v.
 Tokyo Electron Ltd. et al. 200 Cal.
 App.
 4th 1527 (2011).
-After a decade-long legal battle, the California Court of Appeal upheld a 2010 defense verdict and award of attorneys’ fees in favor of Irell & Manella client, semiconductor manufacturer Novellus Systems Inc., in a breach of warranty suit relating to a patent infringement dispute.
+After a decade-long legal battle, the California Court of Appeal upheld a 2010 defense verdict and award of attorneys’ fees in favor of semiconductor manufacturer Novellus Systems Inc., represented by Irell, in a breach of warranty suit relating to a patent infringement dispute.
 Irell then defeated Linear's petition to have the California Supreme Court take up the matter for further review.

 City of Hope National Medical Center v.
 Genentech, Inc. 43 Cal.
 4th 375 (2008).
 The California Supreme Court unanimously upheld a $300 million jury verdict for breach of contract in favor of City of Hope National Medical Center, the largest damage award ever affirmed on appeal by California courts in any area of law.
 More than $565 million was paid by the defendant to City of Hope.
 The case concerned City of Hope's right to receive royalties from Genentech relating to a fundamental invention by City of Hope scientists in the 1970's at the dawn of the biotechnology industry.
 The Supreme Court's opinion explored the role that a jury may play in interpreting contract language and affirmed the trial court's decision to allow the jury to interpret the contract between City of Hope and Genentech.

 Jakks Pacific, Inc. v.
 Superior Court; THQ Inc., Real Party in Interest 160 Cal.
 App.
 4th 596 (2008).
-The California Court of Appeal affirmed the trial court's ruling -- and our client's position -- that arbitrators need not disclose potential conflicts until they are actually selected, as opposed to when they are first nominated by the parties or by the court.
+The California Court of Appeal affirmed the trial court's ruling in our favor that arbitrators need not disclose potential conflicts until they are actually selected, as opposed to when they are first nominated by the parties or by the court.
 This was the first time that the Court of Appeal had interpreted the arbitrator disclosure rules under the California Code of Civil Procedure.